-Noncompliance: All wells associated with a mailer that was returned due to incorrect mailing address provided by the State of Colorado or Kansas will be dropped from the analysis.
-An exception to this rule is if a well owner's wells used ranked above the 5th percentile in the initial mailing and then less than the 5th percentile in subsequent mailings.
+Noncompliance: All wells associated with a mailer that was returned due to incorrect mailing address provided by the State of Colorado will be dropped from the analysis.

-Duplicate Addresses: Despite the best efforts of the research team to identify and associate duplicate addresses within both Colorado and Kansas data, several duplicate addresses exist in both state's trails.
+Duplicate Addresses: Despite the best efforts of the research team to identify and associate duplicate addresses within Colorado data, several duplicate addresses exist in both state's trails.
 A common example involves abbreviations e.g. Aaron's Farm LLC., address 123 County Road 4, Yuma, CO, owns wells 1 and 2 while Aaron's Other Farm LLC., address 123 C.R.
 4, Yuma, CO, owns wells 3 and 4.
 Since C.R. is an abbreviation for County Road, both LLCs have the same address and should be considered the same entity.
 Duplicate addresses affect our analysis in several ways: